-has been in steady decline since the 1990s – and both proponents of abortion and anti-abortion activists credit this to the passing of laws restricting women’s access to the procedure, according to reporting by Reuters.
+The abortion rate in the U.S. has been in steady decline since the 1990s, and both proponents of abortion and anti-abortion activists credit this to the passing of laws restricting women’s access to the procedure, according to reporting by Reuters.

-, which publish U.S. abortion rates, it was predominantly teenagers 15-19 years old who were having less abortions.
-The group having most abortions is still women in their 20s.
+According to the Centers for Disease Control and Prevention, which publish U.S. abortion rates, it was predominantly teenagers 15-19 years old who were having fewer abortions, thereby causing the abortion rate to sink.
+The group having most abortions in the U.S. is women in their 20s.
 Roughly 60 percent of women getting an abortion have had a child before.
 Two thirds of abortions were performed at eight weeks of gestation or earlier.